-Lawsuit alleges mistreatment of Muslims at Va. prison as Ramadan begins
+As Ramadan begins, lawsuit alleges mistreatment of Muslims at Va. prison

 Many Muslims fast from sunrise to sunset, but meals in prison may be served at times that do not accommodate this schedule — for example, for prisoners who must take medication with food.
 In addition, prisoners must sign up to fast and be members of a group approved to fast, leaving room for administrative errors.

-“When prisoners have beliefs that fall outside the mainstream . . . even people with sincere belief can face difficultly,” Callahan said.
+“When prisoners have beliefs that fall outside the mainstream . . . even people with sincere belief can face difficulty,” Callahan said.
 He added: “We certainly hope, by showing we’re serious, Wallens Ridge will make sure its prisoners are being treated well.”

 In a phone call from Wallens Ridge on Sunday, inmate Hubert Jason, a Sunni Muslim, said he has had problems observing the holiday in prior years.